Omar Ahmed Fadlallah: Books translated to other languages

-The author's works including his novel, which won the Al-Katara award in the category of novels published in October 2018.
-Have translated into English as solaiha's breath, he has many other novels.
-Including "The King's Translator" which was translated into English and is being translated into French, the novels "The Spectra of the Universe" and "Nelophobia", which been translated into English and is being translated into French, the novel "Tashriqat ul-Maghribi" is being translated into English, and the novel "Aisha's vision”.
+Many of Fadlallah's works have been translated into other languages, including his novel, Solaiha's Breath, which won the Al-Katara award in the category of novels published in October 2018.
+Other translated works include the novels Tashriqat ul-Maghribi and Aisha's Vision, which have been translated into English.
+The King's Translator, The Spectra of the Universe, and Nelophobia were also translated into English and are currently being translated into French.